 In considering this rewarding volunteer commitment, applicants should take into account the time needed to prepare for and attend a minimum of twelve meetings over the academic year.

-As part of last year's application process (2021), there was particular interest in recruiting outstanding alumni who:
+As part of this year's application process, there is particular interest in recruiting outstanding alumni who:

 - Are engaging and persuasive communicators with consensus-building skills;